 Exactly.
 You just have to appreciate it for what it is and be thankful if you were there to witness any of it happening.

-Yeah but again, that was just normal to him.
-Why wouldn’t he ollie off the roof of the shop into the roll in?
+Yeah.
+But again, that was just normal to him.
+Why wouldn’t he ollie off the roof of the shop into and the roll-in?
 It’s not like anybody else could.
-Hellicar and Rushbrooke dressed up in clown outfits at one end of the park and Geoff doing that at the other – classic Radlands chaos.
+Pete Hellicar and Alan Rushbrooke dressed up in clown outfits at one end of the park whilst Geoff does that at the other.
+Classic Radlands chaos.

-That’s just another example of why I wanted to speak to you about this because that entire era, the early 90’s of British skateboarding, is so sparsely documented and yet so much amazing skateboarding was happening.
-Hopefully people reading this will watch the video and enjoy it too for what it is, a historical document of long ago time in skate history.
+That’s another example of why I wanted to speak to you because that entire era, early ‘90s British skateboarding, is so sparsely documented.
+Yet so much amazing skateboarding was happening.
+Hopefully, people reading this will watch the video and enjoy for what it is, a historical document of long gone time in skate history.

 I was lucky really.
-I was only able to film because I had the time and the opportunity to float around the country more than your average kid because sponsors were hooking me up.
-Between the London scene, the Birmingham scene and the important skateparks of the era, I was very fortunate to get a chance to capture a little bit of what was going on at that time.
+I was only able to film because I had the time and opportunity to float around the country more than your average kid because sponsors were hooking me up.
+Between the London scene, Birmingham scene and the important skateparks of the era, I was fortunate to get a chance to capture a bit of what was going on.

-We ought to mention Mark Channer really too – his footage on Sound & Vision is mind blowing too…
+We ought to mention Mark Channer, really.
+His Sound & Vision is mind blowing.

-Who does the nollie flip noseslide down the little hubba at Southbank?
+Who does the nollie flip to noseslide down the little hubba at Southbank?

 Rob Selley.
 Another dude who was light years ahead of everyone else.

-Sound & Vision finishes on a Southbank section so I’m guessing that at that point, the whole space was skateable, right?
+Sound & Vision finishes on a Southbank section.
+I’m guessing at that point, you could skate the whole space?

-Nice to know that some things never change, piss corner still lives on to this day, albeit in a different corner.
+Nice to know some things never change.
+Piss corner still lives on to this day, albeit in a different corner.

-Oh yeah, it was still pretty sketchy as South London still hadn’t been gentrified in the mid 90’s.
-It was a regular thing to have big groups of rude boys coming in and robbing the skaters.
-Then you had the bit that led from the 7-stair through the dark bit around to where the curbs were out the back, that section was full of homeless people back then.
-Some of the dudes were cool, some weren’t but there was generally always people there skating so you kind of imagined that someone had your back if things went bad, but generally, you were on your own: I was always disappointed by that to be honest.
-But then saying that, I never had any trouble at Southbank really, despite going there thousands of times and yet I got robbed by an actual child in Birmingham, (laughing).
+Oh yeah.
+South London still hadn’t been gentrified in the mid ’90s.
+It was regular thing to have groups of rude boys coming in, robbing the skaters.
+You had the bit that led from the seven-stair, through the dark bit around to where the kerbs were out the back.
+That section was full of homeless people back then.
+Some were cool, some weren’t, but there was always people skating there.

 How many copies of Sound & Vision did you originally make?

 You’d think I’d know wouldn’t you?
-At a guess, maybe 40 or so actual physical copies: not many.
+At a guess, maybe forty or so physical copies.
+Not many.

-That’s one upside of the Internet at least; it allows something like this video to be broadcast way beyond its original audience, albeit 25 years later.
+That’s one upside of the Internet, at least.
+It allows something like this to be broadcast way beyond its original audience, albeit 25 years later.

-I mean it was kind of a ‘big deal’ to me at the time but only because I was filming all my friends skating.
-Like you said, it maybe only becomes significant a long time afterwards in terms of providing a window into a period of history.
-If people enjoy watching it then that’s great, I’m grateful to you for resurrecting it for anyone who might be interested to see it.
-I haven’t downloaded the file you sent over yet but I’m looking forward to seeing it again.
+I mean it was kind of a “big deal” to me at the time but only because I was filming all my friends skating.
+Like you said, maybe it only becomes significant a long time afterwards in terms of providing a window into a period of history.
+If people enjoy watching Sound & Vision [now], then that’s great.
+I’m grateful to you for resurrecting it for anyone who might be interested.
+I’m looking forward to seeing it again.

-Yeah that’s on the original master tape, (laughing).
-The guys at Harrow offered to distribute it for me so that’s why there’s that pikey-looking Harrow Skate Centre advert at the end, which then just goes into whatever was on the tape I was using…
+Yeah, that’s on the original master tape [laughs].
+The guys at Harrow offered to distribute it for me so that’s why there’s that dodgy-looking Harrow Skate Centre advert at the end.
+Which then goes into whatever was on the tape I was using…

 Yeah, Esther Rantzen dressed as a telephone.

-(Laughing), is it?
-What an ender.
+Is it? [laughs] What an ender.
 After-black hammers.